alexporcayo903/Py_rates/README.md

 roscore
 ```

-second tab : open the new tab in the terminal, run turtlesim node
+Second tab : open the new tab in the terminal, run turtlesim node

 ```bash
 rosrun turtlesim turtlesim_node
 ```

-third tab:  open the new tab in the terminal, run turtlesim maze node
+Third tab:  open the new tab in the terminal, run turtlesim maze node

 ```bash